 The Supreme Court’s three most important gay and lesbian rights decisions – Obergefell v.
 Hodges, United States v.
 Windsor, and Lawrence v.
 Texas – are united by the principle that gays and lesbians are entitled to dignity.
-The common constitutional evil of state bans on same-sex marriage, the federal Defense of Marriage Act, and sodomy laws was that they imposed dignitary harm.
+Beyond their tangible consequences, the common constitutional evil of state bans on same-sex marriage, the federal Defense of Marriage Act, and sodomy laws was that they imposed dignitary harm.

-This Article explores how the gay and lesbian dignity cases exemplify the process by which constitutional law emerges from a social and cultural dialogue in which the Supreme Court participates and to which it responds.
-In doing so, it unites the scholarly literatures on dialogic judicial review and the role of social meaning in constitutional law.
+This Article explores how the gay and lesbian dignity cases exemplify the process by which constitutional law emerges from a social and cultural dialogue in which the Supreme Court actively participates.
+In doing so, it draws on the scholarly literatures on dialogic judicial review and the role of social meaning in constitutional law.
 It illuminates how the Supreme Court interprets democratic preferences and constructs social meaning in order to apply fundamental Constitutional norms to emerging legal claims.

 Suggested Citation: Suggested Citation